 This functionality is now in myLPFM.
 The search result will indicate in the channel whether announcements may be required.
-Click on [Channel Report] for more information including the stations that would need to be included in teh announcement.
+This can be found by clicking on the channel number in the results after the facility information is built.

 During the first 30 days of operation, the LPFM station must broadcast the announcement at least once between the hours of 7AM and 9AM or between the hours of 4PM and 6PM with the second announcement per day being made outside of this period.
 LPFM stations that do not operate during those periods must make the announcement during the first two hours of the broadcast day.
 LPFM stations must vary the times the announcements are heard to assure that as many listeners as possible hear it.

 During days 31 through 365 of operation, announcements must be broadcast twice a week between 7AM and midnight.

 For information on how third-adjacent channel interference is handled, see Section 73.810 of the FCC Rules.